Our response to COVID19

 Read more about the Certified programs

 With funding from the Roger Trinchero Family Foundation, QA Commons is partnering with Palisades Continuation High School (Calistoga, CA) and the Napa Valley Youth Advocacy Center to empower students who have faced challenges in traditional educational settings as they transition from secondary school to the workforce.
 This ten-month Employability Skills Experience and mentorship program aims to help students explore career paths, gain confidence in their unique skills, and understand workplace norms.
-By the program’s end, students will be equipped with career insight resumes, interview skills, and a digital Employability Skills Awareness badge.
+By the program’s end, students will be equipped with career insights and awareness, resumes, interview skills, and a digital Employability Skills Awareness badge.
 A deep project evaluation will be shared with education and workforce stakeholders throughout Napa Valley to inform future initiatives.

 With funding from Lumina Foundation, QA Commons is partnering with the American Historical Association (AHA) to engage a cohort of eleven history programs at colleges and universities across the country in the Fall 2024 semester.
 The focus of this work is to develop unique employability skills badges for each program in order to help students better articulate their skills in the post-graduation job search process, help employers understand the value these students bring, and increase post-completion success.